How to Manage Stress Better at Work

 Well, we’ve been there.
 We know exactly how debilitating it can be when you’re sitting at your desk surrounded by work and overcome with stress.

-At Life Ladder, our coaching experts help our members learn how to manage stress and more importantly gain more resilience to prevent its negative impacts.
+At Life Ladder, our personal development experts help our members learn how to manage stress and more importantly gain more resilience to prevent its negative impacts.

 Well-being is so important for all employees; however, we recognise how tough it can be to find the time to invest in yourself to help manage stress levels.
 Therefore this article has been written to help you have some tips and resources to manage stress better while at your desk.

-We’re going to explain some mind management approaches to stress, however even having some personal photos at your desk can make a difference.
-The FT have an article on this here.
+We’re going to explain some mind management approaches to stress, however even having some personal photos at your desk can make a difference (The Financial Times has a great article on this too).

 The first step is awareness.
 You need to recognise what stresses you out and the situations that cause you to feel stressed.

 To do this, it’s really useful to make a note of anything that’s happened that has caused you to experience a stress response.
 If you do that for a few days and look back over everything you’ve made a note of, you’ll see a pattern.

 You might be thinking, why would I want to focus on stress?
 We hear you.